mootools/mootools-core/Docs/Fx/Fx.md

   * 'long'   - 750ms
   * 'normal' - 500ms
   * 'short'  - 250ms
-* transition - (function: defaults to <Fx.Transitions.Sine.easeInOut>) The equation to use for the effect see <Fx.Transitions>.
+* transition - (function: defaults to [Fx.Transitions.Sine.easeInOut](/Fx/Fx.Transitions) The equation to use for the effect see [Fx.Transitions](/Fx/Fx.Transitions).
 Also accepts a string in the following form:

   transition[:in][:out] - for example, 'linear', 'quad:in', 'back:in', 'bounce:out', 'elastic:out', 'sine:in:out'